 The Barbarians are coming!

-I was not alone in this thought when I learned Republicans were descending on my city for their presidential convention.
+I was not alone in this thought when I learned Republicans were descending on my dear Cleveland for their presidential convention.
 The May film schedule for the Cleveland Cinematheque featured the ex-governor of California, Arnold Schwarzenegger, his inflated muscles bursting in his role as Conan the Barbarian.

 The Republicans are coming!
-So far there have been no riots, and as a native Clevelander, I am thankful.
+So far there have been no riots in Cleveland, and as a native Clevelander, I am thankful.
 I have been expecting gunshots for weeks.

 I have been surprised.
 Farce has not yet descended into tragedy.

-On Monday, the first day of convention, while riding the light rail to observe an anti-poverty protest, I met the comedian April Brucker.
+On Monday, the first day of convention in Cleveland, while riding the light rail to observe an anti-poverty protest, I met the comedian April Brucker.
 She introduced me to her Trump puppet: Donald J. Tramp.
 As the familiar landscape of my childhood flew past our windows, she explained that she wants to make Trump more comical.

 To one-liners like these, Brucker offered context.
 “People who have changed history are the non-violent protest movements,” she said.
 I sensed a desire on Brucker’s part to offer voters levity as an alternative to Trump’s hollow rhetoric.